agelostsal/argo-api-authn/docs/v1/api_service_types.md

   Please refer to section [Errors](api_errors.md) to see all possible Errors

-  ## [GET] Manage Services - ListAllServices
+  ## [GET] Manage Service Types - ListAllServiceTypes

   ### Request

-  `GET/v1/services`
+  `GET/v1/service-types`

    ### Response

-   If the request is successful, the response contains the newly created service.
+   If the request is successful, the response contains all the service types.

    Success Response